 1. The installation address must have an active retail water system (CBRM Water) account in good standing with the Cape Breton Regional Municipality.

-2. Participants must agree to have a representative from ACAP Cape Breton visit their residence to confirm low-flow toilet installation.
+2. Participants must agree to have a representative from ACAP Cape Breton visit their residence to confirm low-flow toilet installation, if necessary.

 *Please note that this credit may take up to three months to be applied to your account.

-For more information, to receive an APPLICATION, or to drop off a completed application visit ACAP Cape Breton’s Center for Sustainable Communities at 582 George Street, Sydney, or call 902-567-1628.
+For more information, to receive an application, or to drop off a completed application visit ACAP Cape Breton at 90 Esplanade, Sydney, or call 902-567-1628.

 You may also mail your completed applications to: